asnowmenjig/is452_final_project/README.md

 * jmwong5_finalproject_volume1.py (also available as "is452_Project_Final_volume1.ipynb" in the **is452_Project_FinalVersion** folder)
 * jmwong5_finalproject_volume2.py (also available as "is452_Project_Final_volume2.ipynb" the **is452_Project_FinalVersion** folder)

-Make sure that each .py file is paired together with its corresponding .txt file in he same folder, then execute each program in your preferred interpreter.
+Make sure that each .py file is paired together with its corresponding .txt file in the same folder, then execute each program in your preferred interpreter.

 ## How it Works